 As an essential part of eLearning courses, quizzes do good to both educators and learners.
 How so?
-Keep reading to learn four core benefits of eLearning quizzes together with secret tips to design appealing and successful quizzes.
+Keep reading to learn four core benefits of eLearning quizzes as well as secret tips to design appealing and successful quizzes.

 Benefit #1: Assess Knowledge

-Of course, eLearning quizzes are meant to assess what were learned.
-A quiz placed at the end of a course acts as a points-measured assessment.
+Of course, eLearning quizzes are meant to track, report, and evaluate learning progress and outcomes.
+A quiz placed at the end of a course acts as a graded assessment.
 Meanwhile, a mini-quiz at the end of every lesson aims to review key points prior to obtaining new information.
-Use this quiz type to ensure that learners successfully digested the information before moving onto the next section.
-Overall, use quizzes to track, report, and evaluate learning progress and outcomes.
+In other words, mini-quizzes are used to ensure that learners successfully digested the information before moving onto the next section.

-At the same time, quizzes can serve as an self-assessment tool where learners can enjoy freedom to fail.
+At the same time, quizzes can serve as a self-assessment tool which gives learners freedom to fail.
 Imagine you are in a classroom facing a tough but thought-provoking question.
 You burst to give it a try, yet face a fear of failure.
-But with eLearning quizzes, there’s room for everyone to exert themselves, test their ideas, and go wrong.
-Then, they can figure out what they do know and what they don’t, what they need to focus on, and how to improve.
+But with quizzes, there’s room for everyone to exert themselves, test their ideas, and go wrong.
+This allows learners to figure out what they do know, what they don’t, what they need to focus on, and how to improve.

 eLearning quizzes enable you to:

-- Test learners/yourself anytime, anywhere with truly responsive content. eLearning quizzes can be easily reachable at home, work, and on the go on multiple devices – whether that’s a smartphone, tablet, laptop, or desktop device.
+Test learners/yourself anytime, anywhere, at home, work, or even on the go on multiple devices – whether that’s a smartphone, tablet, laptop, or desktop device.

-- Provide instant grading and dynamic feedback after learners answer a question.
-Use feedback to address common misconceptions and errors, and guide learner understanding as well.
-Instant feedback is also handy to reinforce key points and close the knowledge gaps.
+Provide instant grading and dynamic feedback to address common misconceptions and errors, reinforce key points, and close the knowledge gaps.

-- Randomize questions and answers quickly.
-This prevents learners from predicting and memorizing answers when they take the quiz multiple times.
+Randomize questions and answers quickly to prevent cheating.
 Definitely a nightmare if you want to manage all these stuff with hard-copy quizzes.

 Benefit #2: Motivate Learners

-So, welcome learners to your health and fitness course with something like this:
+So, it’s wise to welcome learners to your health and fitness course with something like this:

 Take these handy tips for motivating learners with eLearning quizzes:

-- Fun factors make learners more enthusiastic.
-The more interesting is a scenario, the more willing will be the learner.
-Add multimedia, scenarios, games, etc., to pique curiosity and improve learner motivation and commitment.
+Fun factors make learners more enthusiastic.
+Thus, it’s good to add multimedia, scenarios, games, etc., to pique curiosity and improve learner motivation and commitment.

 Benefit #3: Engage Learners

 Motivation is the “why” or reason we learn.
-Engagement, meanwhile, is typically the “what”.
+Engagement, on the other hand, is typically the “what”.
 You want learners to become involved in learning.
-Then, think of eLearning quizzes – they really drive learner engagement by making them interact with the content.
+Then, think of quizzes – they really drive engagement by making learners interact with the content.
 Doing a quiz, a learner has to think, dig deep, and ultimately become an active participant.

-To engage learners, obviously your quiz should be fun to play and entertaining.
-Include graphics or video for visual appeal.
-Or, a sense of storytelling so that learners find the story interesting and easily recall facts from it.
-But this is only the tip of the iceberg.
-A feeling of engagement emerges when your quiz is relevant and relatable.
-It should be relevant to the learner and relates to their own interests and life.
-So, make use of storytelling and scenarios to mimic real-world problems, enabling learners to see the applications and benefits of the content.
+To engage learners, obviously your quizzes should be fun to play and entertaining.
+You can include graphics or videos for visual appeal.
+This, however, is only the tip of the iceberg.
+A feeling of engagement emerges when your quizzes are relevant and relatable.
+The quiz should be relevant to the learner and relate to their own interests and life.
+So, you’d better make use of storytelling and scenarios to mimic real-world problems, thus letting learners see the applications and benefits of the content.

 Engaging eLearning quizzes are at hand when you:

-- Mix up question types.
+Mix up question types which have their own assessment purpose.
 Your quiz questions can come in all shapes and sizes: multiple choice, fill-in-the-blank, drag-n-drop matching, sequencing objects, scenario-based questions, and even games.
-Each questioning technique has its own assessment purpose.

-- Keep things to a minimum.
-Don’t overfill your quiz with too many questions.
+Keep things to a minimum.
+Don’t overfill your quizzes with too many questions.
 Most of us have short attention span, we can’t stay focused for hours.
 A 2- to 3-minute quiz including 6 to 10 questions is good to go.

 Benefit #4: Improve Knowledge Retention and Transfer

 As a learning strategy, frequent no- or low-stakes quizzes help cement long-term learning.
 Why?
 Because these quizzes require you to bring previously acquired information to mind.
 By retrieving information, you organize it and create cues and connections.
 Repeated over time, information that is often retrieved becomes more retrievable in the future.
-That’s why eLearning quizzes give you plenty of room for knowledge retention: practice makes perfect.
+That’s why quizzes give you plenty of room for knowledge retention.
+Practice makes perfect.

 Quizzes can be effective tools to support learning, not just measure it.
 Make sure you:

-- Tie your quiz into real world.
-Take a variety of real-world scenarios or examples in your quiz to involve learners in solving real-life problems.
+Tie your quizzes into real world.
+Take a variety of real-world scenarios or examples in your quizzes to involve learners in solving real-life problems.
 As a result, they can gain experience that’s usable later on, thus boosting learning transfer.

 Want to begin quizzing, but not sure how?
 We’ve got you covered!

-- Vary your quiz with nine different types of questions.
+Vary your quizzes with nine different types of questions.

-- Free up the course navigation & let learners discover content with conditional actions.
+Free up the course navigation and let learners discover content with conditional actions.

-- Attract learners with a wide variety of stunning transition & animation effects.
+Attract learners with a wide variety of stunning transition and animation effects.